Head to Head Review: Nano-X Imaging (NASDAQ:NNOX) vs. Koninklijke Philips (NYSE:PHG)

-Nano-X Imaging (NASDAQ:NNOX) and Koninklijke Philips (NYSE:PHG) are both business services companies, but which is the superior stock?
-We will contrast the two companies based on the strength of their dividends, risk, earnings, profitability, valuation, analyst recommendations and institutional ownership.
+Nano-X Imaging (NASDAQ:NNOX) and Koninklijke Philips (NYSE:PHG) are both business services companies, but which is the better business?
+We will compare the two businesses based on the strength of their institutional ownership, earnings, risk, profitability, analyst recommendations, valuation and dividends.

 Valuation & Earnings